ZishanAdThandar/hackify/README.md

 # Hackify v201

-## A one click installer for Pentesting Wordlists and Tools
+Hackify by Zishan Ahamed Thandar is a Open Source script for Debian Based OS Coded in bash to Pentesting Wordlists and Tools.

+## Installation Command

 ```bash
 git clone https://github.com/ZishanAdThandar/hackify.git